xiix0/scam/README.md

-You will become rich and famous unless you don't.
+You feel a whole lot more like you do now than you did when you used to.